-SoE blocks only apply for motor controllers.
+SoE blocks apply to only motor controllers.
 A single slave can support one or more drive or motor channels.
-The drive number is the 0-based index of the drive or motor channel on this slave at which this block is aimed.
+The drive number is the zero-based index of the drive or motor channel on this slave at which this block is aimed.
 In SoE terminology, the drive is the logic that sends control signals to the motor.
 Typically, this logic is a small processor inside the slave.

-To identify the data type for the IDN, check the slave documentation for the description of the IDN and the data type it uses.
+To identify the data type for the IDN, refer to the slave documentation for the description of the IDN and the data type it uses.
 From the list, select the data type of the IDN.

 If you select a data type that does not match the type of the entry, the block returns

 a nonzero value through the

 Dimension — Dimension of data for this IDN

 Specify the row dimension of data for this IDN.

 To identify the dimension of data (vector size) for the IDN, refer to the slave documentation for the description of the IDN and the number of data type values (the dimension) it uses.
 Enter the vector length as found in the SoE description for the slave in its manual.